sophieastrof/single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 ## The -r read_lengh is the number of sequencing cycles performed by the sequencer to generate biological reads (read2 in Illumina).
 ## Publicly available datasets usually have the read length in the description.
 Sometimes they are called the number of cycles.
 simpleaf index \
+then copy all of the lines below into your shell window and press enter:
 -o simpleaf_index \
 -f toy_human_ref/fasta/genome.fa \
 -g toy_human_ref/genes/genes.gtf \